Innominata88/CIA_Web/STATUS_UPDATE.md

 - Gaze confidence and prefetch effectiveness
   - Confidence now responds to both rotation (direction change) and translation (position change), not just rotation.
-  - Prefetch radius increased and focal “snapped” to the nearest actor center, so prefetch is more likely to pick something meaningful.
+  - Prefetch radius increased and focal "snapped" to the nearest actor center, so prefetch is more likely to pick something meaningful.
   - Fix: Tensor shape bug resolved by converting history objects into numeric sequences before creating TF tensors.

+- Fixed critical vtkSphereSource error
+  - Removed problematic test spheres code that was causing "vtkSphereSource is not defined" error.
+  - Application now starts without errors and all features work properly.
+  - Added comprehensive debugging guide in start_the_program.md.

 ---